 Buyer’s markets can be driven by numerous factors in the larger economy and within local communities.
 Some general factors that may contribute to a buyer’s market include:

 The buyer’s market is most often characterized by homes selling for less.
 The interest rate on mortgages may also be lower.
 Both of those factors naturally make the process more accessible to buyers.
 With the increased number of homes on the seller’s market, interested buyers do not have to commit as hard on a single property.
 They can take their time, compare homes, and find the house that fits all or most of their requirements.

 Houses also tend to stay on the market for longer and take longer to sell.
 This can be good for buyers as it allows them to take advantage of all the necessary channels to ensure that the home meets their personal standards.
 Buyers can request inspections, appraisals, and other tools to take care of issues before they ever even move in.

 For sellers, a buyer’s market can be difficult.
 There is more competition between sellers, often resulting in price wars to attract potential buyers.
 While some sellers may lower their asking price drastically, others may implement incentives to entice offers, even if those incentives potentially put more of a burden on the seller.

 If you are a homebuyer in a buyer’s market, you truly hold most of the power when it comes to finding the perfect house and closing a deal.
 However, it is important to not get too carried away or careless.
 Even in a buyer’s market, good deals can still slip away if you are not prepared.
-Here are some general tips for buying a home in a buyer’s market.
+In addition to understanding do first time home buyers need a down payment and exploring all your options ahead of time—including what is a bridge loan in real estate—here are some general tips for buying a home in a buyer’s market.